NagiosEnterprises/nsti/docs/setup.rst

 SNMP Setup
 ==========

 Once you have gone through the installation and all the dependencies are installed without error you will want to set up SNMP traps on your devices.
-This section of the documentation is designed as a low level user guide on how to set up SNMP on some devices so you can recieve traps for NSTI.
+This section of the documentation is designed as a low level user guide on how to set up SNMP on some devices so you can receive traps for NSTI.
 This part of the documentation assumes that you installed NSTI with no errors and can access the landing page with no error codes.

 .. danger::